jpaulm/javafbp-websockets/README.md

 **Latest release: `javafbp-websockets-1.2.5`**

-The jar file can be obtained from `build/libs/`, Releases <!--, and Maven-->.
+The jar file can be obtained from `build/libs/`, and Releases <!--, and Maven-->.
+Maven contains the previous release - code will be promoted to Maven when TLS support is complete.
 The Maven shield is below.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/javafbp-websockets.svg?label=JavaFBP-WebSockets)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22javafbp-websockets%22)

 This project comprises some components which support WebSockets for JavaFBP, plus a test case to illustrate their use.
 The components are basically **@tootallnate**'s AutobahnServerTest code - see the [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) web page - split into two JavaFBP components: `WebSocketReceive` and `WebSocketRespond`.

 The key concept here is that of "substreams", where each substream is delimited by special Information Packets (IPs): `open bracket` and `close bracket`.
 The first IP of each substream provides the context information, including an indication of which client sent it.

+The underlying code Java-WebSocket does not support a mix of `ws:` and `wss:`, so this is specified in an optional IIP in the network definition: the default (no `OPT` IIP) specifies support for `ws:`; `OPT` IIP specified with value of `"TLS"` specifies `wss:`.

 For video on interactive systems, with demo of JavaFBP-WebSockets, click on https://youtu.be/IvTAexROKSA .